Hans Reck

 Hans Gottfried Reck (24 January 1886 – 4 August 1937) was a German volcanologist and paleontologist.
 In 1913 he was the first to discover an ancient skeleton of a human in the Olduvai Gorge, in what is now Tanzania.
+The fossil elephant Palaeoloxodon recki discovered at the same site is named after him.
 He collaborated with Louis Leakey in a return expedition to the site in 1931.

 Birth and education

 Reck was born into a military family in Würzburg, Bavaria on 24 January 1886.
 He attended the universities of Wurzburg and Berlin, where he studied natural history and became deeply interested in volcanoes.
+In 1910 he received his PhD from Munich and spent time at the University College in London.

 Iceland

 In the summer of 1907 the geologist Walther von Knebel, a friend and fellow student of Reck's, disappeared during a field trip in Iceland.

-Hans Reck was charged with determining what had happened, and set out in June 1908 with two local guides and his fiancé, Ina von Grumbkow.
+Reck was charged with determining what had happened, and set out in June 1908 with two local guides and his fiancé, Ina von Grumbkow.
 The party traveled 1500 km on horseback in eleven weeks.
 Reck and the Icelander Sigurður Sumarliðason were the first people ever to reach the summit of the Herðubreið volcano, 1060 m above the surrounding plain.

 Reck climbed down to the edge of what would later be called Lake Knebel (now Öskjuvatn), a lake within the caldera of the volcano, Askja, where von Knebel's death had been reported, but found no remains.
 However, they concluded that von Knebel had died in an accidental drowning when his boat overturned.
 Reck used what he learned about volcanoes on this expedition in his doctoral dissertation.
 He graduated from the University of Munich in November 1910 and took up a post in the Berlin Museum of Natural History.